IBM-Watson/design-guide/language/02-guidelines/01-style/typography/index.md

       description: "When the browser gets wider than 500px, headings adopt the Golden Ratio type scale to increase legibility for the user at larger screen sizes."
 ---

 Typography is the atomic element of good interface design.
 It colors the words in our language and shapes their meaning.
-It helps to set the visual tone for the entire Watson experience.
+It helps to set the visual tone for the entire IBM Watson experience.
 Text is largely differentiated by size and weight.
 Keep other properties the same or similar, differentiating only when necessary for the sake of clarity.

 ## Helvetica Neue for IBM